quantumdata/docs/ising.md

 There is also a point where our model "decides" to predict a different class more often.
 We can use temperatures around but not including the critical point to interpolate a critical point.

 ## Alternative formats
-We provide alternative data formats for users not using `numpy` or python. [ising.txt]() is available for
+We provide alternative data formats for users not using `numpy` or python. [ising.txt]() is available for users of other languages.
+Note that `.npy` tends to be faster in python even if you don't plan on using `numpy` itself.

 ## More information